s277945/PULSeBS_12/retrospective/sprint 2.md

     - Distribution of the working hours per week
     - Communication issues in team

-- Feedback improvements from the previous sprint:
+- Stakeholder feedback improvements from the previous sprint:
     - Suggestion on the GUI
     - More data shown on the student list
     - Adding confimation dialog for booking and canceling the booking